aidrisova8/Project2-Cafe/README.md

 Known Bugs:
 The current experience of order details appearing only after form submission will be improved to provide a more intuitive user experience.

+Acknowledgments
+Special thanks to the https://www.themealdb.com/ for providing the meal data API.